cloudnative-pg/cloudnative-pg/docs/src/index.md

 without having to worry about changes of the primary role following a failover or a switchover.
 Applications that reside outside the Kubernetes cluster, need to configure an Ingress object to expose the service via TCP.
+Web applications can take advantage of the native connection pooler based on PgBouncer.

 Cloud Native PostgreSQL works with PostgreSQL and is available under the [EnterpriseDB Limited Use License](https://www.enterprisedb.com/limited-use-license).